 Under our laws, if a court finds someone to be to blame for, to be responsible for, to be guilty of a crime (an illegal act), the court may order that this person be penalized, or punished.
 Even simply accusing someone of being to blame for something bad that happened is a form of punishment.

 What is punishment?
-In modern US law, punishment implies the infliction of pain or suffering, exacting retribution.
+In modern US law, punishment implies the infliction of pain or suffering, exacting retribution, learn more about some of the most common law punishments, check with this Experienced Orlando DUI attorney here.
 Doing so is akin the ‘an eye for an eye’ that dates from the Code of Hammurabi.
 Begging such questions as: What was done before and after Hammurabi?
 What is done in cultures outside the influence of Hammurabi and Abraham?
 And, as always, perforce, we need ask, “how should it be?”

 Why do we punish?
 Was the threat of punishment adopted as a way of maintaining ‘law and order’?
 Social order?
 Religious order?
 As a way of imposing rule?
 A more despotic ruler would have almost certainly have needed to use punishment (or the threat thereof) as a means of imposing, retaining, rule.
 An incompetent one might have chosen to use punishment (or the fear thereof) as a means of maintaining order in times of economic hardship.
 The more fanatical religions may have employed punishment (or the fear thereof) as a means of instilling belief; punishing non-believers.
 As settlements grew into cities; did the task of maintaining social order in these cities lead to its imposition, broader usage?